WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 I use a test first, code after TDD style approach to my coding (although not to larger designs).

+I actually catch myself with an internal dialog telling me NOT to try certain tests or areas of investigation.
+Going far beyond a dulled sense of capability, I feel almost a dread for doing more or going deeper.
+I feel a dread for switching away from changing the code.

 I feel mentally hobbled and crippled when I do this kind of testing.
 All I can imagine is the next functional behavior I want to change or create in the code.
 It is mentally